jhudson8/smocks/README.md

 * use plugins which can intercept all requests to perform actions
 * use a RESTful API to make configuration changes programatically
 * Replay exports from HAR files
+* be able to use as a direct proxy to real service endpoints

 Docs